monerodocs/md/docs/interacting/verify-monero-binaries.md

 The last step is to compare published hash with downloaded archive SHA-256 hash.

+[Download Monero](/interacting/download-monero-binaries) if you didn't already (but do not unpack).

-Replace file name with yours:
+Replace the example file name with actual one:

     file_name=monero-linux-x64-v0.13.0.4.tar.bz2